sr99622/libonvif/README.md

 cd ..
 libonvif/libonvif/scripts/mac/mac_build libonvif/libonvif
 ```
 You can find the package installers in the $HOME/libonvif/dist directory.
-Here the packages are left installed in the build envs.
 To quick test:

 ```
 . $HOME/py313/bin/activate